thelucid/tache/README.md

     }
     compiled.render

+## Installation

+Add this line to your application's Gemfile:

+    gem 'tache'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install tache

+Note: Tache requires at least Ruby 1.9.

 ## Testing

-Tests are written in Test::Unit and can be run with Guard:
+Tests are written with Test::Unit and can be run with Guard:

     bundle
     bundle exec guard